-Clostridioides difficile spores may be transferred to patients' hands from contact with a contaminated environment or hands of other patients, visitors or staff who have touched a contaminated surface such as furniture, medical equipment, toilets, handles, sinks or taps.
-If the hands are not washed before eating or drinking, these spores can be ingested (swallowed) and can reach the gut and cause diarrhoea.
+Clostridioides difficile spores may be transferred to patients' hands from contact with a contaminated environment or hands of other patients.
+It can also be transferred by visitors or staff who have touched a contaminated surface such as furniture, medical equipment, toilets, handles, sinks or taps.
+If the hands are not washed before eating or drinking, spores can be ingested (swallowed) and can reach the gut and cause diarrhoea.